geudde/attic-chest/pages/13.reference/01.porden/docs.md

 34 - THE CASTLE. book i.

 Her mulberry groves, in whose propitious gloom 660
-The worm industrious winds its silken tomb ;
+The worm industrious winds its silken tomb;
 Her fertile vale where two fair rivers flow,
 And lofty mountains ever topt with snow.*

 " Roused at the sound, with martial ardour fired,
 Or by religion's fervent zeal inspired,
 Alfonzo rose; while burning for the fight,
-Round Sant' Iago's cross, the youth of Spain unite ; To gain- renown, or grasp so rich a prize,
+Round Sant' Iago's cross, the youth of Spain unite;
+To gain- renown, or grasp so rich a prize,
 Or win fresh favour in their ladies' eyes,
 They rush to arms, and, of success secure, 670